-"A sharp sense of nuances labors within me.
-I feel myself colored by all the nuances of the infinite.
-At that point, I am simply but one with my painting.
-We exist" - me and the painting.
+A sharp sense of nuances works on me.
+I feel myself colored by all the nuances of infinity.
+At that point, I am as one with my painting.
+We are" - me and the painting.
 Hey, to go back to the other [earlier] point, this is really the composition of the third side, the painting not yet undertaken and the painter not yet having started to paint.
-"We are an iridescent chaos." - We are an iridescent chaos - "I arrive to face my motif" - you see, he hasn't painted anything yet - "I arrive to face my motif, I get lost.
-I am musing (je songe), wandering." - He gets lost facing his motif, a chaos - "The sun enters me silently like a faraway friend who rekindles my laziness.
+"We are an iridescent chaos." - We are an iridescent chaos - "I come before my motif " - you see, he hasn't painted anything yet - " I come before my motif, I lose myself in it.
+I dream I wander." - He gets lost facing his motif, a chaos - "Silently the sun penetrates my being, like a faraway friend [who] warms my idleness, [fertilizes it].
 We germinate."
-Hey, if he comes from the seed, this will literally recur with the same term used by Klee.
+Hey, if he comes from the germ or seed, this will literally recur with the same term used by Klee.
 "We germinate.
-It seems to me, when night comes, that I will not paint and that I will never paint."
+When night falls again, it seems to me that I shall never paint, that I have never painted."
 All this is pre-pictorial; it's the "before painting" for eternity.
-"The night is necessary so that I can detach my eyes from the earth, from this bit of earth into which I have melted.
-One fine morning, the next day" - I'm no longer in the first moment, and you see, this pre-pictorial moment of chaos has taken place.
+"I need night to tear my eyes away from the earth, from this corner of the earth into which I have melted.
+The next day, a beautiful morning"- I'm still in the first moment, and you see, this pre-pictorial moment of chaos has taken place.
 He no longer sees; he merges with his motif; he no longer sees anything, night is falling.

-As he says, explaining in a letter, "my wife scolds me because when I return, my eyes are red."
+As he says, explaining in a letter, my wife scolds me because when I return, my eyes are red.
 What does that mean?
 He no longer sees anything.
 The eye, we have to ask: what is the eye?
 What is an eye?
 A painter's eye?
 What does an eye in painting mean?
 How does it function, an eye?
 Fine, so, it's already a reddened eye.
-"One fine morning, the next day, slowly, the geological bases" - that's what he was confusedly looking for; he had started, "In order to paint a landscape, I must discover first the geological strata" -- "One fine morning, the next day, slowly, the geological bases appear before me, the levels are established, the great planes of my canvas.
-I mentally sketch out its rocky skeleton."
-If you see the landscapes of Aix by Cézanne, you immediately see what he is calling the rocky skeleton. "[I sketch] the great planes of my canvas.
-I mentally decide" - you see, he still hasn't yet begun - "I mentally sketch out its rocky skeleton, I see the rocks peeking up under the water, the sky bearing down, everything falling upright." - Everything falls upright - "A pale palpitation envelops the linear aspects.
-Red patches of earth emerge from an abyss." - The abyss is the chaos seen earlier.
-It's the previous evening's chaos - "Red patches of earth emerge from an abyss." - But what form of red?
-These must be brownish red patches of earth; these must be darkish purple, tending toward black - "Red patches of earth emerge from an abyss.
-I am beginning to separate myself from the landscape, to see it." - You see, this is also a genesis of the eye, this tale, at the moment of pure chaos; no eye, it's melted, the eye is completely red, it no longer sees anything - "I am beginning to see the landscape.
-I break loose from it with this first" - I break loose from the landscape, meaning that there's a relation with vision - "I break loose from it with this first geological outline, the geological lines, the geometry, measurement of the earth."
-In other words, the geometry is identical with the geology.
+"The next day, a beautiful morning, slowly, [geographical] foundations appear, the layers, the major planes form themselves on my canvas.
+Mentally I compose the rocky skeleton." -- "The next day, a beautiful morning, slowly, [geographical] foundations appear, the layers, the major planes form themselves on my canvas.
+Mentally I compose the rocky skeleton."
+If you see the landscapes of Aix by Cézanne, you immediately see what he is calling the rocky skeleton.
+"The major planes form themselves on my canvas.
+Mentally I compose" - you see, he still hasn't yet begun - "Mentally I compose the rocky skeleton, I can see the outcropping of stones under the water; the sky weighs on me.
+Everything falls into place." - Everything falls into place. - "A pale palpitation envelops the linear elements.
+The red [patches of] earths rise from an abyss." - The abyss is the chaos seen earlier.
+It's the previous evening's chaos - "Red [patches of] earths rise from an abyss." - But what form of red?
+These must be brownish red patches of earth; these must be darkish purple, tending toward black - "Red [patches of] earths rise from an abyss.
+I begin to separate myself from the landscape, to see it." - You see, this is also a genesis of the eye, this tale, at the moment of pure chaos; no eye, it's melted, the eye is completely red, it no longer sees anything.
+I am beginning to see the landscape. - "I detach myself from these geological lines." - I detach myself from the landscape, meaning that there's a relation with vision - "I detach myself from these geological lines.
+Geometry measures the earth."
+In other words, geometry is identical with geology.